6 Facet Syndrome Exercises for Neck Pain Relief

 Good posture is the cornerstone of a healthy spine.
 When you perform these exercises, maintaining proper alignment helps keep your joints in a neutral position and reduces unnecessary pressure on your cervical spine.
 Before you begin each movement, take a moment to check your posture.
 Sit or stand tall, gently draw your shoulder blades back and down, and align your ears over your shoulders.
 This mindful positioning not only makes the exercises safer and more effective but also helps you build better postural habits that can reduce daily strain on your neck pain.

-Start Slow and Progress Gradually
+Start Slow and Build Up Gradually

 It can be tempting to jump right in and do as much as you can, but a slow and steady approach wins the race when it comes to managing neck pain.
 Start with just a few repetitions of each exercise and see how your body feels afterward.
 If you feel good, you can gradually increase the number of reps or the frequency of your sessions over time.
 Aim for regular, short sessions rather than infrequent, long ones.
 This gradual approach gives your body time to adapt, build strength safely, and reduces the risk of a flare-up or new injury.